ikhomyakov/mapbox-gl-js-docs/docs/pages/example/satellite-map.md

 ---
 title: Display a satellite map
-description: Display a satellite raster layer on a map.
+description: Display a satellite raster baselayer on a map.
 topics:
   - Styles
 thumbnail: satellite-map